Little Rock Rapper Finese2Tymes Faces Weapons Charge

 According to a news release from the U.S. Attorney's Office for the Eastern District of Arkansas, a complaint has been filed against Hampton for being a felon in the possession of firearms.
 He remained in jail without bond Monday morning in Birmingham.

 In 911 calls from the Little Rock shooting that were released to The Associated Press on Monday through an open records request, the scene sounds panicked and chaotic after shots were fired inside the nightclub.
-More than da dozen people called 911 after the shooting, and screams could be heard in the background in some calls.
+More than a dozen people called 911 after the shooting, and screams could be heard in the background in some calls.

 No one could identify the shooter when asked by 911 operators.
 When asked if she saw the shooter, one woman replied: "No, I was at the back of the club but I know the rappers that came in, they had guns."